Siddyboy/christmas-lights/ideas.md

 Power LED lihgt from traco visible?

 Other permanently on UBS charger socket?
 Use the 2 USB A Startech thing in Sid's garage.
 Wire direct from PSU.

-a
+But where to get the extra current from as we're already a limit of 5 v PSU.
+See below.

+## Power calculations

+### 5 V

+4 off USB lights at 5 V and 1 A

+Total = 20 W and 4 A

+### 12 V

+Arduino 7-12 V, 40 mA per IO pin.
+So < 1 A.

+Total =  12 V x 1 A = 12 W

+### Total power

+Total = 32 W